 Adverse effects of the lockdown

-Almost 500 shops and handicrafts emporium and showrooms have been shut since so long.
-They used to survive on tourists who used to visit these shops to buy different souvenirs especially replica of small marble Taj Mahal.
+Almost 500 shops and handicrafts emporiums and showrooms have been shut for so long.
+They used to survive on tourists who used to visit these shops to buy different souvenirs especially replicas of small marble Taj Mahal.
 3000 hawkers and 6000 shopkeepers were dependent on monuments.
-Auto rickshaw, E-rickshaw, Tanga and Taxi drivers are seeking for passengers.
-A rickshaw ride used to be a joyride especially for the foreigners.
+Auto rickshaw, E-rickshaw, Tanga, and Taxi drivers are seeking passengers.
+A rickshaw ride used to be a joyride, especially for foreigners.
 They love the way they were ferried from one place to another on these Tuk-tuks.
 But nowadays these hardworking rickshaw pullers find it difficult to survive during this crisis.
 Statics show that 40,000 handicraft workers have nothing to do.
-Their talent to transform an ordinary thing into a masterpiece have no admirers now.
-Even if Taj Mahal gets open for the public, it is expected that things will get normal by October 2021.
+Their talent to transform an ordinary thing into a masterpiece has no admirers now.
+Even if the Taj Mahal gets open to the public, it is expected that things will get normal by October 2021.

 |Directly affected||Indirectly affected|